petermcguire/spotherotest/README.md

 - `api-server` has no db auto reconnect or delayed start until a db is connected.
 - `api-server` shuts down ungracefully, ideally this would not be the case.
 - The requirements show the `hours` element of `worked_hours` as type `string`, while the POST request shows it as a double.
 This is maintained in the solution but required some special treatment.
 Ideally a single type would be used for both cases.
-- Further, if the POST body objecgt included `id`, the code could be limited to one model only for `worked_hours`.
+- Further, if the POST body object included `id`, the code could be limited to one model only for `worked_hours`.